ejgao/GPRrdd/README.md

 The actual coding portion of the package is nearly complete and I plan on finishing up create_plot and gp_posterior.
 I then plan on creating a vignette with examples.
+Regarding the functions for the package, they are almost all done.
+The functions gp_posterior and create_plot need some work.
 Furthermore, I also need to document some of my functions and also polish up all my functions.
-I know my functions work;
-however, I am not sure they work properly so I will be checking on that,
+I know the functions that are complete work; however, I am not sure they work properly so I will be checking on that.